-PHOTOFAIRS is delighted to announced the launch of the Daata Editions Commission powered by Artune, The Social Platform for a Global Art Community, at the fourth edition of the fair.
+In 2017, PHOTOFAIRS launched the Daata Editions Commission powered by Artune, The Social Platform for a Global Art Community, at the fourth edition of the fair.

-This year’s commission will be created by contemporary Chinese artist, Lu Yang.
-The new work will be available on the Daata Editions website as a free download, in response to a flourishing interest from the Asian Art Market to engage with the digital medium.
+The 2017 commission was created by contemporary Chinese artist, Lu Yang and the work can be viewed and downloaded via Daata Editions website.
+The commission was launched in response to a flourishing interest from the Asian Art Market to engage with the digital medium.

 Lu Yang (born 1984, Shanghai) is a contemporary artist whose groundbreaking multimedia works explore themes such as neuroscience, mortality and religion.
 Yang’s work “Moving Gods” (2015) was featured in the China Pavilion at the Venice Biennale.